Ponferrada: Etymology

-Ponferrada comes from the Latin Pons Ferrata, Iron Bridge.
+Ponferrada comes from the Latin Pons Ferrata, which it translates to Iron Bridge.

 History

-In pre-Roman times the region was populated by the Astures, a Hispano-Celtic Gallaecian people.
-They were conquered by Emperor Augustus in the Astur-Cantabrian Wars (29-19 BC) and the area quickly became the largest mining center of the Empire during the Roman period, where gold and other metals and minerals were extracted.
-Numerous Roman mining sites are still visible in the area, one of the most spectacular being Las Médulas, a UNESCO World Heritage Site since 1997.
-Romans also imported grapevines, and wine production thrived in the region until the propagation of Phylloxera at the end of the 19th century, which destroyed the majority of the vineyards.
+The place traces its origin back to 928 gifting to the Monastery of San Pedro de Montes of a villa between the Sil and the Boeza by Lupo and his wife, which possessed ferrum (iron) and was located at the feet of an abandoned castrum.

-The modern name of the city derives from the iron reinforcements added to the ancient bridge over the river Sil (Latin pons for "bridge" and ferrata for "iron"), commissioned in 1082 by Bishop Osmundo of Astorga to facilitate the crossing of the Sil River to pilgrims in their way to Santiago de Compostela.
+The name of the city derives from the iron reinforcements added to the ancient bridge over the river Sil (Latin pons for "bridge" and ferrata for "iron"), commissioned in 1082 by Bishop Osmundo of Astorga to facilitate the crossing of the Sil to pilgrims in their way to Santiago de Compostela.

+From 1211 to 1312, Ponferrada was a holding of the Order of the Temple.

 The railroad arrived in Ponferrada in 1881, and during World War I local tungsten deposits were exploited to supply the arms industry.
-In 1918 the Ponferrada Mining, Iron and Steel Company (Minero Siderúrgica de Ponferrada (MSP)) was founded to exploit coal deposits in the region, and it grew to become Spain's largest coal mining corporation.
-The Spanish National Energy Corporation (Endesa) was founded in 1944 and in 1949 it opened Spain's first coal-fueled power plant in Ponferrada, Compostilla I. In 1960 the Bárcena Dam (Pantano de Bárcena) opened and by the second half of the 20th century the economy of the city was mainly based on mining and electricity generation, both hydroelectric and coal-fueled.
+In 1918, the Ponferrada Mining, Iron and Steel Company (Minero Siderúrgica de Ponferrada (MSP)) was founded to exploit coal deposits in the region, and it grew to become Spain's largest coal mining corporation.
+The Spanish National Energy Corporation (Endesa) was founded in 1944, and in 1949, it opened Spain's first coal-fueled power plant in Ponferrada, Compostilla I. In 1960, the Bárcena Dam (Pantano de Bárcena) opened and by the second half of the 20th century the economy of the city was mainly based on mining and electricity generation, both hydroelectric and coal-fueled.